 In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample, and three letters of recommendation.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 The program invites applications from students who have, or will have received by the time of enrollment, a baccalaureate in any field within the humanities or social sciences, granted by a college or university of recognized standing.
 Prospective students should also have at least two years of college French or proficiency at the equivalent level, indicating an ability to read primary and secondary sources in French and to take part in class discussions conducted in French.

 A minimum of three reference letters are required.
 At least two must be from academic sources.
-Applicants who have not been enrolled in an academic program for some time may submit letters from supervisors or colleagues in positions of responsibility.
+Applicants who have not been enrolled in an academic program for some time may also submit additional letters from supervisors or colleagues in positions of responsibility.